Sweet-Papa-Technologies/fofo-docs/example_docs/src/vectorDB.ts.md

 # src/vectorDB.ts - fofo-docs

-**Summary:** The code aims to process search results and extract embeddings and document data, then log and return this processed data.
+**Summary:** The code aims to interact with a vector database using ChromaClient, embedding functions from Google and OpenAI, and manage collections for storing and retrieving project-related data.

 - **File Location:** .//src/vectorDB.ts
 - **Language:** TypeScript